 Good Hotel Guide Review

-all year, except during Christmas and New Year.
+all year except Christmas and New Year.
 No meals on Sunday evenings.

-bar, morning room, drawing room, dining room, music room, free Wi-Fi, in-room TV (Freeview), wedding facilities, garden, parking, public rooms wheelchair accessible.
+bar, morning room, drawing room, dining room, music room, in-room TV (Freeview), wedding facilities, garden, public rooms wheelchair accessible.

 not under 12.

 B&B doubles from £180.